zeroxf89/agenticSeek/README.md

 > *Write a Go program to calculate the factorial of a number, save it as factorial.go in your workspace*

-> *Search my summer_pictures folder for all JPG files, rename them with today’s date, and save a list of renamed files in photos_list.txt*
+> *Search my summer_pictures folder for all JPG files, rename them with today's date, and save a list of renamed files in photos_list.txt*

 > *Search online for popular sci-fi movies from 2024 and pick three to watch tonight.
 Save the list in movie_night.txt.*